 After the computer is added to the Active Directory domain, you can sign in under the domain or local user account.
 In Windows XP and Windows Server 2003 on the login screen, there is a drop-down list “Log on to“, in which you can choose whether you want to log in under the domain account or using local user (select “this computer”).

-However, in newer versions of Windows this drop-down menu no longer exists.
-Instead of this, user facing with small button How to log on to another domain which appears near list on the domain-joined computers logon screen.
+However, in newer versions of Windows, this drop-down menu no longer exists.
+Instead of this, a user is facing with a small button How to log on to another domain which appears near list on the domain-joined computers logon screen.
 If you click this button, the following tip will appear:

 Type domain name\domain user name to sign in to another domain.

 Type PKZ-TSZI01KZ1\local user name to sign in to this PC only (not a domain)

 As you can see, the message contains the name of your PC (PKZ-TSZI01KZ1 in our case).
 If you want to login with a local account, for example, Administrator, type in PKZ-TSZI01KZ1\Administrator in User name field and type the password.
 Of course, if your computer name is quite long, its input can be a real challenge!